 1949 - The western and southern zones occupied by Britain, France and the United States become West Germany (The Federal Republic of Germany).
 The Soviet zone becomes East Germany (formally known as the German Democratic Republic (GDR), or East Germany.
 West Germany is a democratic republic.
 East Germany is a communist country aligned with the Soviet Union.

 1949-1961 - More than two million East Germans escape to the West.
 Foreign citizens, West Germans, West Berliners and Allied military personnel are permitted to enter East Berlin, but East Berliners need a special pass to leave.

 August 12, 1961 - East German Communist Party leader Walter Ulbricht signs the order for a barricade separating East and West Berlin.

 August 13, 1961 - East German security forces chief Erich Honecker orders police and troops to erect a barbed wire fence and began construction of concrete barricades.

-August 18, 1961 - US Vice President Lyndon B. Johnson and General Lucius D. Clay fly to Berlin as a show of US support for West Germany.
+August 18, 1961 - US Vice President Lyndon B. Johnson and retired General Lucius Clay fly to Berlin as a show of US support for West Germany.

 August 23, 1961 - West Berliners without permits are banned from entering East Berlin.

 June 26, 1963 - US President John F. Kennedy speaks to an enthusiastic crowd at West Berlin's old Schoeneberg Rathaus (city hall): "Today in the world of freedom the proudest boast is 'Ich bin ein Berliner' ('I am a Berliner') all free men, wherever they may live, are citizens of Berlin.
 And therefore, as a free man, I take pride in the words 'Ich bin ein Berliner.'"

 December 1972 - West and East Germany sign a treaty normalizing diplomatic relations and recognizing each other's sovereignty.